brianreumere/gandi-automatic-dns/README.md

 -s: Use stdin instead of OpenDNS to determine external IP address

 -i EXT_IF: The name of your external network interface (optional, if provided uses ifconfig instead of OpenDNS to determine external IP address
--a APIKEY: Your PAT (for LiveDNS) or API key (for the legacy API) provided by Gandi (optional, loaded from the file ~/.gandiapi if not specified)
+-p KEYFILE: Path to the file that contains your PAT or API key (defaults to ~/.gandiapi) -a APIKEY: Your PAT (for LiveDNS) or API key (for the legacy API) provided by Gandi (optional, loaded from a file if not specified)
 -l TTL: Set a custom TTL on records (optional, and only supported on LiveDNS) -d EXAMPLE.COM: The domain name whose active zonefile will be updated (required) -r RECORD-NAMES: A space-separated list of the name(s) of the A or AAAA record(s) to update or create (required)